 Speaking of disclosure, OneMain Financial charges origination fees that also depend on where you live.
 Expect to pay a flat fee ranging from $25 to $400, or a percentage of your total loan ranging from 1% to 10%.
 You'll find your specific fees on the Loan Agreement and Disclosure Statement.
-While your auto loan terms will vary, OneMain publishes that their APR typically ranges from 18.00% to 35.99%, with term lengths of 24, 36, 48 or 60 months.
-Those interest rates are really high, compared with some of the other companies in our review - if your credit history is good.
+While your auto loan terms will vary, OneMain's published interest rates are really high, compared with some of the other companies in our review.
+Term lengths range from 24, 36, 48 or 60 months.
 Just be sure to read your disclosure statement very carefully, and don't be afraid to shop around to get a lower rate.

 As a big corporation with a history spanning a century, OneMain can be expected to have its fair share of customer complaints.
 We were a little surprised to see more than 700 on the BBB site alone, as well as over 1,300 customer reviews that were mostly negative.
 On the other hand, OneMain Financial has an "A+" rating and accreditation from the BBB, and you can read for yourself the responses to those complaints from company reps.
 That's a good sign when negative comments receive a prompt, professional reply, and it shows OneMain's commitment to their customers.

 Thousands of 5-star ratings

 You'll see that commitment and customer satisfaction reflected in reviews beyond the BBB site.
 We found more than 20,000 5-star ratings for OneMain from clients who praised this lender for being fast, fair, and easy to work with, particularly giving kudos to the people working in the branches where the auto loans are finalized.